What is a startup Accelerator?

 The Program provides an awesome experience to propel your company from prototype to fundability in 12 weeks.
-Some studies liken this to packing 12 to 18 months of experience into 3 months!
-You should ask the founders that have been through the Program and check out what our past companies have to say about their experiences here.
+Some studies liken programs like ours to packing 12 to 18 months of experience into 3 months!
+You should ask the founders that have been through the Program and check out what they have to say about their experiences here.
 Most will tell you that the Program exceeded their expectations!

 Beyond that, here is the full list of all the things we include in the Program: